 We listened to the new cd together and we were both surprised to discover that we were both decidedly underwhelmed.
 It could be I was just missing his stellar sidemen from previous releases like Kevin Breit or Steve Marriner, who knows, but I don’t think I’ve listened to the cd since.
 We still had high hopes for the show though, and we were certainly impressed when we walked into the Salle Odyssée.
 It was a nice, small, new theatre in Gatineau that we had never heard of, much less been to.
 We took our seats in the fifth row and settled in for what turned out to be an equally underwhelming concert.

 It could be that I’m spoiled from having experienced too many great Harry Manx shows in my past.
 Would I have loved this show if it had been my first time hearing him?
-Maybe.
-Probably?
-And if so, therein lies an irony in seeing lots and lots of concerts: you sometimes (usually?) enjoy them less than people who don’t see very many concerts.
+Maybe…probably.
+And therein lies the irony of seeing lots and lots of concerts.
+You sometimes enjoy them less than if you didn’t see very many concerts.

-It seems I’m involved in an inverse hobby.
+It seems that I’m involved in an inverse hobby.